SamEdwardes/samedwardes.com/src/content/blog/2024-08-03-nushell-and-k8s/index.md

 ╰───┴──────┴──────────────────────────────────┴─────────────────┴───────────────────┴───────╯
 ```

 This is pretty verbose.
 But, I like that I can read the command and pretty easily parse out what is happening.
-I am also very new to nushell, so there is probably a more effecient way to do this.
+I am also very new to nushell, so there is probably a more efficient way to do this.

 ## Wrap up

 Hopefully this post gives you an idea of how nushell can help you interact with your Kubernetes cluster.
-As I come accross more handy snippets I will update this blog post with them.
+As I come across more handy snippets I will update this blog post with them.